 We aimed to extend the replication study by manipulating empathy.
 McCullough et al. (1997) indicated that one of the major limitations of their Study 1 was the correlational study design, limiting causal claims implied in their model.
 We used the target’s Study 1 as our control condition, and added two additional conditions manipulating empathy in the recalled situation.

 Our main focus was the replication, with the extension added as an exploratory direction.
 Therefore, in our extension we used the same recall method about the elicited past experience, and built on top of that.
 Our aim with the extension was to manipulate the elicitation of recalled situations in which empathy has been experienced so that the person can reflect and evaluate other factors in that situation.
 Therefore, the manipulation is of the recalled past experience and not the empathy that the participant is experiencing while taking part in the experiment.
-This is different from some of the research that tried to manipulate empathy through a perspective-taking approach for emotions experienced during the experiment., in which participants were asked to remain objective (vs emotionally-attached) to the main character when reading a scenario (Berenguer, 2007, 2010).
+This is different from some of the research that tried to manipulate empathy through a perspective-taking approach for emotions experienced during the experiment., in which participants were asked to remain objective (vs. emotionally-attached) to the main character when reading a scenario (Berenguer, 2007, 2010).

 Our extension approach of manipulating elements of a recalled past event is therefore aligned with the replication and follows commonly used methods in social psychology that study evaluations of emotion ladened situations.
 We previously implemented similar manipulations in recall tasks in various judgment and decision making replication projects (e.g., Chen et al., 2023; Yeung & Feldman, 2022), both based on classic articles in the literature that have previously employed a manipulation of factors in the recalled scenario (e.g., Carter & Gilovich, 2012; Gilovich & Medvec, 1994).